 - a.
 Equal to or less than the affordable benchmark: 54 Points - b.
 101 125 percent of the affordable benchmark: 40 Points - c.
 126 150 percent of the affordable benchmark: 25 Points - d.
 151 175 percent of the affordable benchmark: 10 Points - e.
 176 200 percent of affordable benchmark: 5 Points - f.
-Greater than 200 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 100/20 Mbps: 0 Points - b.
-Fair Labor Practices - i.
-Description: As explained in Section IV.C.1.e of the BEAD NOFO, "eligible applicants must give priority to projects based on an applicant's demonstrated record of and plans to be in compliance with federal labor and employment laws.
+Greater than 200 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 100/20 Mbps: 0 Points c.
+Fair Labor Practices

+- i.
+Description: As explained in Section IV.C.1.e of the BEAD NOFO, eligible applicants must give priority to projects based on an pplicant's demonstrated record of and plans to be in compliance with federal labor and employment laws.
 New entrants without a record of labor and employment law compliance must be permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects."
-Accordingly, the BDO will request documentation from subgrantee and all contractors and subcontractors to demonstrate a record of compliance with federal labor and employment laws and score it as shown below as part of the application process.

-- ii.
-Scoring: - Did not provide documentation of demonstrated record of compliance or forward-looking commitments = 0 Points. - Provided compelling documentation on demonstrated record of compliance, and documentation of forward-looking commitments to comply.
-In the case of new entrants, the documentation of forwardlooking commitments alone will suffice. = 34 Points. - 2.
-Secondary Criteria (Required for All Subgrantee Selection) - a.
+Accordingly, the BDO will request documentation from subgrantee and all contractors and subcontractors to demonstrate a record of compliance with federal labor and employment laws and score it as shown below as part of the application process. - ii.
+Scoring: - Did not provide documentation of demonstrated record of compliance or forward-looking commitments = 0 Points. - Provided compelling documentation on demonstrated record of compliance, or documentation of forward-looking commitments to comply in the case of new entrants = 24 Points.

+- 2. Secondary Criteria (Required for All Subgrantee Selection) - a.
 Project Readiness Technical Demonstration - i.
-Description: Examples of an eligible applicant's technical demonstration include a clear and concise project description, commitment to offering service for a minimum of ten years, a realistic project schedule that syncs with broadband infrastructure to be provided and the project budget, and clear documentation of areas to be served.
-Eligible applicants should also provide evidence of experience with similar infrastructure deployments and service offerings. - ii.
-Scoring: - Poor demonstration: The application provides enough information for the reviewers to confirm that the project is feasible, but a qualified ISP could not execute the project based on the descriptions provided alone. = 0 Points.
+Description: Examples of an eligible applicant's echnical demonstration include a clear and concise project description, commitment to offering service for a minimum of five years, a realistic project schedule that syncs with broadband infrastructure to be provided and the project budget, and clear documentation of areas to be served.
+Eligible applicants should also provide evidence of experience with similar infrastructure deployments and service offerings.

+ii.
+Storing: